 Many of our members are active duty or former Navy.
 It’s not easy to volunteer while on sea duty, but it can be accomplished.
 Our rescue squads are flexible in terms of duty requirements for seagoing members.
 We simply ask that our members maintain good communications with supervisors for planning purposes

 Anyone who attends our EMT course is obligated by contract to remain an active member staffing ambulances for 12 months following initial certification.
-Failure to complete this commitment will result in a default payment of up to $1500 pro-rated based on time served.
+Failure to complete this commitment will result in a default payment of up to $1500.
 This cost is comparable to the cost of attending an EMT course at a local community college.

 Yes!
 Members pick their own station.
 If you don’t have a place in mind, then a good squad to start with is the one nearest your home.